oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 Exposing linkerd via an ingress allows anyone who has access to the external point of the ingress to access it.
 This may be required due to the way your organization operates, but you can also restrict access to the linkerd UI by using the linkerd command to setup a secure tunnel for you.

-On your local laptop (which must already be configured with the appropriate kuberntes configuration and other credentials your provider may require)
+On your local laptop (which must already be configured with the appropriate Kuberntes configuration and other credentials your provider may require)

 - Open a terminal window and type
   - `linkerd dashboard`